-We are Anchiano Therapeutics, a novel-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapies to treat cancer in areas of unmet need.
+We are Anchiano Therapeutics, a pivotal-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapies to treat cancer in areas of unmet need.

 Focus on discovering and developing therapies for patients with cancer in areas of unmet need